 The calamari was interesting, combining calamari and fried zucchini chips on the plate to bring a contrast in textures.
-The calamari was quite good, fresh and slightly chewy but avoiding the rubber band like texture that lower grade calamari often has.
+We thought the calamari was quite good, fresh and slightly chewy but avoiding the rubber band like texture that lower grade calamari often has.
 The fried zucchini chips still had a bit of firmness, similar to a french fry but with a hint of sweet earthiness.

 What Oysters Did We Get?

-The oysters are served on a small metal platter filled with ice with a slice of lemon and three dipping sauces (which Mr. Nom found to be unnecessary as the oysters were quite good with just a hint of lemon.)
+The oysters are served on a small metal platter filled with ice with a slice of lemon and three dipping sauces (which was found to be unnecessary as the oysters were quite good with just a hint of lemon.)

 Our remaining orders arrived after a slight pause which could have been due to a large table that delayed the kitchen slightly.
 The delay wasn’t a big deal as it allowed us to enjoy some great adult conversation and use that as an opportunity to nibble on the remaining bits of the poutine and for the guys to order another round of drinks.

-The ladies had opted for some lighter fare, with “K” choosing the Fish tacos and Mrs. Nom the Lobster Wedge Salad.
-The guys went for items from the wood grill with “C” ordering the Albacore Tuna Au Poivre and Mr. Nom the Cedar Plank Scottish Salmon.
+The ladies had opted for some lighter fare, with “K” choosing the Fish tacos and Leah the Lobster Wedge Salad.
+The guys went for items from the wood grill with “C” ordering the Albacore Tuna Au Poivre and Jay the Cedar Plank Scottish Salmon.

 Chunks of applewood smoked bacon paired smoky salty with the tang of a creamy blue cheese dressing and blue cheese crumbles that layered on more big flavors.
-Mrs. Nom enjoyed the salad and would order it again.
+She enjoyed the salad and would order it again.

 The Albacore Tuna Au Poivre came medium rare and sliced on the bias, atop a bed of herb roasted fingerling potatoes and roasted Cipollini mushrooms.
 A green peppercorn brandy cream sauce topped the dish with a rich creaminess that complimented the hint of smoke from the wood fired grill used to cook the tuna.
 C said he liked the dish and said the tuna was really well cooked.